meteahmetyakar/exercises/Readme.md

-* ### Some of my favorite works.
-You can check the studies and little exercises folders for all of them.
+* ### You can check the studies and little exercises folders for all of them.

 |Problem    |Description |Solution   |
 |:-----------:|:-|:--------------:|